 But there it was, competitive arousal, in the first paragraph of a May 2008 Harvard Business Review article, “When Winning is Everything.”

 Competitive arousal?
 In the Fortune 500 boardrooms of America?
 I thought at that rarified level it was all cool, cold analytics.
-Machine-like MBAs making hyper-rational decisions backed up by squads of geeks pounding out line after line of infallible computer models.
+Machine-like MBAs making hyper-rational decisions backed by squads of geeks pounding out line after line of infallible computer models.

 Competitive arousal is defined by HBS as “an adrenaline-fueled emotional state…where the primal urge to win often overwhelms rational decision making….
 When managers and executives…shift their goals from maximizing value to beating the competition at almost any cost.”

 Three key factors contribute to create competitive arousal:

 – Time pressure

 – The spotlight (the “presence of an audience, particularly one that’s highly engaged and in a position to pass judgment,” such as the press, one’s peers, shareholders.)

 The HBS article lists common sense ways to avoid falling prey to competitive arousal.
 But if only common sense were common practice.
 The article talks about the tendency to blow past pre-set “limits” at auctions——the limits are not really limits.
 The problem is not the knowing but the doing!